Pushchairs, Wagons, Slings, Carriers and Buggies

 Easy to carry lots of extra snacks, clothes, drinks, chairs etc around with you.
 Can be a dry place to sit off the mud (for adults too).

 The downsides are they can be big and bulky.
-It may not fit in your car without partially, or fully, dismantling.
-They can be hard work to pull around, especially as kids will often refuse to walk when there is such an appealing alternative on offer!
+They may not fit in your car without partially, or fully, dismantling.
+They can be hard work to pull around, especially as kids will often refuse to walk when there is such an appealing alternative on offer.
+You will also not want to pull them up any large hills (trust us on this one!)

 The ultimate in retro cool are of course Radio Flyer wagons.
-Most practical for a festival field is probably the Big Red ATW, but the Ranger Wagon is cheaper.
-The Pathfinder is excellent for two little ones.
+Most practical for a festival field is probably the Big Red ATW (you can also get them with wooden sides) but the smaller classic version is cheaper.
 If you look on Amazon you can find cheaper replicas of the Radio Flyers too.
+The Toby all terrain wagon is a cheaper but bulkier.

 Build your own wagon!